c-cube/datalog/README.md

 ## Build

 You need OCaml >= 3.12 with ocamlbuild.
-Just type in
+Just type in the root directory:

     $ make

+Then, you can install the library and the command line tool, `datalog_cli`, by typing:

+    $ sudo make install

 ## How to use it